rvesse/stardog-docs/src/docs/owl2.html.md

 <div id="sd-Proof-Trees"></div>
 ### Proof Trees <t>new2</t>

 Proof trees are a hierarchical presentation of multiple explanations (of inferences) to make data, schemas, and rules more intelligible.
-Proof tree<n>Triggered using the `--format tree` option of the `reasoning explain` CLI command.</n> provides an explanation for an inference or an inconsistency in a *hierarchical structure*.
+Proof tree<fn>Triggered using the `--format tree` option of the `reasoning explain` CLI command.</fn> provides an explanation for an inference or an inconsistency in a *hierarchical structure*.
 Nodes in the proof tree may represent an assertion in a Stardog database.
 Multiple assertion nodes are grouped under an inferred node.